Sayanta66/test-readme/README.md

 - **Automated Self-Healing**: Focus more on development and less on maintenance with our self-healing systems, ensuring minimal downtime.
 Our clusters are intelligent and hence you applications can run optimally with high availability.
 - **Scalability Made Easy**: Our dynamic autoscaling feature responds to your application needs, offering the flexibility to grow as your projects do.
 - **Embrace GitOps**: Implement efficient, Git-based workflows with our GitOps-ready platform, enhancing your CI/CD practices.
 - **Customizable SLAs and Dedicated Options**: Whether you’re in a start-up or a regulated industry, our platform adapts to your specific requirements.
+We have a variety of SLAs that are customized based on your business requirements.
+With our distributed team across 3 continents, we can ensure 24*7 support with our expertise that will help you streamline your Kubernetes journey.

 ## Open-Source with Syself